jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 large horizontal picture, and then after the normalization, sliced this huge image back into individual training images.

-To demonstrate the effect, here is a single training image and the same image after a single-image `Y` channel
-normalization:

-FIXME: image

-Below, on the other hand, is the same image `Y` channel processed using the stacked version of the normalization.

-FIXME: image
+To demonstrate the effect, here are a few triplets with the original training image on the left, single-image `Y` channel histogram normalized image in the middle, and the batch normalized image on the right.
+In all of these images, the batch preprocessed image arguably outperforms the per-image preprocessed version, and at least in the last one some improvement can also be seen in terms of contrast, compared to the original image.

+![A normal preprocessing result][training_preprocessing_average]
+![Batch preprocessing has an edge over per-image preprocessing][training_preprocessing_batch_advantage]
+![Preprocessed slightly better than original][training_preprocessing_improved]

 ##### Colorspace Conversion